niell-ion/crossing-docs/docs/crossing_setup.md

     Failure to secure all components before moving or towing the trailer may result in injury and/or damage to equipment.

 **Step 1: Dissasemble and Secure the Arm**
+* Remove arm sections one at a time.
+Stow sections in holder and secure with included clamp.

 **Step 2: Secure the Lights**

 **Step 3: Lower the Sign**
+* Fold the crossbuck

 **Step 4: Stow Arm Counterweights**
+* Ensuring Step 1 has been completed, Remove the counterweight nuts. **Do not remove the counterweight backstop.**
+* Remove the counterweights one at a time.
+Stow on the trailer deck using the provided mounting studs, finishing with the counterweight nuts to keep them in place during transit.